CSCfi/csc-user-guide/docs/apps/lastools.md

 The 2023 version includes also: `lasoptimize64, las2dem64, las2iso64, las2shp64, las2tin64, las3dpoly64, lasboundary64, lascanopy64, lasclassify64, lasclip64, lascolor64, lascontrol64, lascopy64, lasdatum64, lasdistance64, lasduplicate64, lasgrid64, lasground64, lasground_new64, lasheight64, lasintensity64, laslayers64, lasnoise64, lasoverage64, lasoverlap64, lasreturn64, lassort64, lassplit64, lasthin64, lastile64, lastrack64, lasvdatum64, lasvoxel64`.
 See the License for terms of use for these tools.
 [The native Linux version of LAStools](https://rapidlasso.de/release-of-lastoolslinux/) does not currently support multi-core processing.

-In Puhti, only the command-line tools work, not the graphical interface.
+In Puhti, only the command line tools are available, without the graphical user interface.

 ### Using a licensed version

 CSC provides only the "free" version of LAStools.
 If you have your own license for LAStools, it can be used also in Puhti.

-For using the 2023 native Linux version, copy the license file to Puhti projappl and give the license file location as environment variable before using the tools.
+For using the 2023 native Linux version, copy the license file to your projects projappl directory in Puthi and provide the license file location as environment variable before using the tools as follows:

 ```
 export LAStoolsLicenseFile=/projappl/project_200xxxx/yyy/lastoolslicense.txt
 ```

-Also using the licensed Windows version is possible with wine (Windows emulator).
-You can install the .exe files easily yourself for your project.
+**Alternative:** Also using the licensed Windows version is possible with wine (Windows emulator).
+You can install the .exe files yourself for your project.
 Download and unzip __LAStools__ to your [projappl disk area](../computing/disk.md).

 ```
 cd /projappl/<your_project>